THellemans/Thesis-Analysis-of-Large-Scale-Randomized-Load-Balancing-Policies/readme.md

-# Thesis : The power of d choices load balancing methods
+# Thesis : Analysis of Large Scale Randomized Load Balancing Policies

 In this repository we collect all files related to the thesis on power of d choices algorithms.
 The complete text can be found at */LaTeX/thesis.pdf*.
 Here you can also find the TeX file which was used to obtain the pdf file.